-Typically, stress/change management is a process coaches and managers dig out when clients or employees require extra help in an occasional crisis.
+Typically, change or stress management is a process coaches and managers dig out when clients or employees require extra help in an occasional crisis.
 For the most part though, clients and employees can concentrate on thriving, building strengths, and personal development.
-But in these unprecedented, changing times, it seems our stress management tools and crisis manager hats are the norm, not the exception.
-It’s times like these, you want to make sure you employ the most effective stress-management tools when so many are operating in survival mode.
+But in these unprecedented, changing times, our stress management tools and crisis manager hats become the norm, not the exception.
+In times like these, you want to make sure you employ the most effective stress management tools when so many are operating in survival mode.

-As a tool, PeopleKeys DISC® is among the most powerful for stress/change management.
-That’s because the PeopleKeys DISC is a "smart" psychometric tool, designed to be simpler, yet more discerning than similar tools when it comes to capturing a more complete picture of personality and behavior.
+PeopleKeys® DISC Personality System is among the most powerful tools for change or stress management.
+The PeopleKeys DISC assessment is a "smart" psychometric tool designed to be simpler yet more discerning than similar tools when it comes to capturing a complete picture of personality and behavior.

-Due to changes brought on by the global Coronavirus lockdown, people are now focused on rapid changes throwing many into survival mode.
-Yet, only a month ago, we were largely thriving.
-Stay-at-home orders have made coaches, managers, and leaders pivot their roles to more crisis-management obligations.
-Instead of pushing growth, they’re solving immediate business pains, shifting work roles/goals, and mitigating anxieties in those they support and lead.
+Due to changes brought on by the recent global pandemic, people have been focused on rapid changes that have thrown many into survival mode.
+Stay-at-home orders made coaches, managers, and leaders pivot their roles to more crisis-management obligations.
+Instead of pushing growth, they had been faced with solving immediate business pains, shifting work roles and goals, and mitigating anxieties in those they support and lead.
 How can coaches address or anticipate behaviors under stress?
 They need a tool to show the intensity of behavioral dimensions because energy often shifts in an individual’s adapted or coping behavioral style.
-But not all psychometric tools reveal intensity levels and ranges of self-perspectives the way the PeopleKeys DISC tool does.
+But not all psychometric tools reveal intensity levels and ranges of self-perspectives the way the PeopleKeys DISC profile does.

-Psychometrics (i.e. behavioral surveys) are often the diagnostic tools coaches/managers rely on to inform growth plans, but in times of stress/change, not all psychometrics are created equal.
+Psychometrics (i.e. behavioral surveys) are often the diagnostic tools coaches and managers rely on to inform growth plans, but not all psychometrics are created equal in times of stress or change.
 Although many psychometric tools identify personal preferences, strengths, and motivations, not all are effective at identifying behavioral dimensions under stress.

-Take Myers Briggs® (MBTI®) for example, although it identifies behavioral characteristics and groups them into one of 16 styles, it doesn’t recognize nuances within each of those 16 styles as DISC does.
+Take Myers Briggs (MBTI), for example.
+Although it identifies behavioral characteristics and groups them into one of 16 styles, it doesn’t recognize nuances within each of those 16 styles as the PeopleKeys DISC profiling tool does.
 In other words, every ENFP is the same as every other ENFP.
 Does MBTI tell you how much energy you devote to the N (Intuition) characteristic?
-No. In fact, MBTI reads you in a binary (either this or that) way, but doesn’t plot your characteristics according to the expressed intensity of each dimension.
+No. In fact, MBTI reads you in a binary (either this or that) way but doesn’t plot your characteristics according to the expressed intensity of each dimension.
 As we know, people are not binary, they are dynamic and their behaviors change in intensity from environment to environment.

-The DISC tool acknowledges that people operate out of three different perspectives of themselves by distinguishing between behavioral dimensions in various views of "the self”.
-The efficacy of the PeopleKeys DISC tool for change management can be found in these Public, Private, and Perceived self graphs.
+The DISC profile acknowledges that people operate out of three different perspectives of themselves by distinguishing between behavioral dimensions in various views of "the Self."
+The efficacy of the PeopleKeys DISC profile for change and stress management can be found in these Public, Private, and Perceived Self graphs.
 By displaying behavioral dimensions plotted as intensity levels on three separate graphs, you quickly see how behavior changes under stress and pressure.

 Under stress, we often aren’t aware of our coping behaviors.
-But, notice how much a person’s Thriving Self (Graph 1) changes in their Surviving Self (Graph 2).
-This person’s need for infor-mation significantly increases.
+Notice how much a person’s Thriving Self (Graph 1) changes in their Surviving Self (Graph 2).
+This person’s need for information significantly increases.
 As a coach or manager, imagine how powerful this knowledge can be in mitigating this person’s anxiety and stress?

-Graph 2, The Private Self is revealing a person’s behavioral coping mechanisms by identifying where an individual places their energies in times of stress, and each person is different under stress.
-Some individual’s personality stays the same, but some people drastically increase or decrease energies for certain dimensions under stress.
-For example, a typically high stable style (S style) may devote more energy to dominance (D style), while another high “S” may devote more energy to needing to feel greater trust or have greater communication with their manager (I style).
+Graph 2, The Private Self, reveals a person’s behavioral coping mechanisms by identifying where an individual places their energy in times of stress, and each person is different under stress.
+Some individuals’ DISC personality styles stay the same, but it drastically increases or decreases energies for others with certain dimensions under stress.
+For example, a typically high stable style (S style) may devote more energy to dominance (D style), while another high S personality type may devote more energy to needing to feel greater trust or have greater communication with their manager (I style).

-Where other psychometric tools like MBTI tell you about your style when you are thriving, only PeopleKeys DISC “smart" technology displays just how much behavioral dimensions change during survival mode, which is where a lot of clients and employees are currently living.
-The PeopleKeys DISC tool intuitively reveals how much energy individuals devote to each behavioral dimension, how much it’s expressed or unexpressed and how much those energies shift in stressed and changing environments.
-It’s really the most effective and comprehensive diagnos-tic tool for stress and change management.
+Where other psychometric tools like MBTI tell you about your style when you are thriving, only the PeopleKeys DISC personality system has "smart" technology that displays just how much behavioral dimensions change during survival mode, which is where a lot of clients and employees are currently living.
+The PeopleKeys DISC assessment intuitively reveals how much energy individuals devote to each behavioral dimension, how much it’s expressed or unexpressed, and how much those energies shift in stressed and changing environments.
+It’s really the most effective and comprehensive diagnostic tool for change and stress management.